Subic–Clark–Tarlac Expressway: Toll

-Also, with the government's thrust towards toll road interoperability, Autosweep of the San Miguel Corporation which operates SLEx, Skyway, STAR Tollway, NAIAX, and TPLEx has been accepted as a mode of payment in SCTEx since March 2018.
+With the government's push towards toll road interoperability, the Autosweep payment system from the San Miguel Corporation, which operates SLEX, Skyway, STAR Tollway, NAIAX, and TPLEX, has been accepted for SCTEX tolls since March 2018.

-The toll rates, by kilometer travelled and vehicle class are as follows:
+The toll rates, by distance travelled and vehicle class, are:

 Services

 From 2016, the SCTEx has two service areas in Concepcion, Tarlac, north of the Sacobia River.
 One of the service areas is on the northbound lanes and the other one is on the southbound lanes.
 The northbound service area is composed of a PTT gas station and a 7-Eleven store.
 The southbound service area is composed of a Seaoil gas station and CityMall shopping mall.
 Both service areas include a future expansion to accommodate additional retail and parking space.